 - To request a change, students must obtain a weighted course exit form from Naviance and obtain all required signatures.
-Incomplete forms will not be processed. - Exit forms must be turned in to the counselor between the 16th and 20th day of the semester for either a one-semester or two-semester course. - If a student transfers out of a weighted class, the student's grades will directly transfer to the course the student enters (i.e. a 60 in an AP class becomes a 60 in a non-AP class).
+Incomplete forms will not be processed. - If a student transfers out of a weighted class, the student's grades will directly transfer to the course the student enters (i.e. a 60 in an AP class becomes a 60 in a non-AP class).
 The student may be required to attend additional tutoring or complete assignments to become oriented with the activities of the new course. - At the end of the first quarter, students may request to move to an available corresponding academic course if ALL of the following conditions are met: 1) the student is in an eligible weighted course (Advanced English I, Advanced English II, Advanced Algebra I, Advanced Geometry, Advanced Algebra II, Advanced Pre-Calculus, Advanced World Geography, Advanced Biology or Advanced Chemistry); 2) the student's quarter grade is anticipated to be below 70; 3) the student has attended at least three tutorial sessions and the teacher has documented other instructional interventions that were provided to support the student; 4) the student, parent, and teacher support the change; and 5) the exit form is submitted to the counselor by the last day of first quarter. - A student may also exit a two-semester course at the end of the first semester.
 Exit forms must be submitted to the counselor prior to the last day of the semester.
 If a student's average is below a 70 prior to semester exams, students are recommended to request a change to academic level for the second semester.